working-group-two/engineering-blog/pages/career.md

 We have offices in Stockholm and Oslo, and a hub in Trondheim.
 We offer competitive base compensation packages, and the opportunity to take part in the upside of the company.
 We are a mix between a start-up and a traditional company, we sometimes call it “start-up for grown-ups”.

+We are a bunch of great people with different skillset that have come together to change a traditional industry.
+We find inspiration from each other and believe that with bright people, commitment and a willingness to invest for long-term you can achieve great things.

 **We are hiring** in the following areas:

 *   **Ops and infrastructure** specialists to help us build a secure, flexible and scalable telco grade infrastructure the Internet way (experience with AWS and Docker is helpful)